INSIGHT-Apple controversy lays bare complex Irish tax web

 More than half of those companies employ 600 or more people across Ireland.
-Stanley Black & Decker, which has a tax office in Dublin and a services center in Cork, employs 58 people at its 15 Irish-registered subsidiaries.
+Stanley Black & Decker, which has a tax office in Dublin and a services centre in Cork, employs 58 people at its 15 Irish-registered subsidiaries.

 It did not return requests for comment.

 Irish lawmakers are reluctant to dig any deeper.
 They opted earlier this month not to interview multinational firms at tax hearings, a move critics said was protecting companies that don't pay their fair share of tax.

 "I think politicians are afraid of the multinationals, said Pearse Doherty of the left-wing Sinn Fein opposition party, who led calls for multinational bosses to face parliamentary grillings similar to those in the United States and Britain.